NETWT89/gdi-things/README.md

-This is where GDI effects i use go (GDI Shaders etc)
+This is where my Effects and Functions i use go!!!